Last chance to see 'The Sizergh Silk Road - from Goa to Antwerp' exhibition

 Keeping the threads alive

-Learn more about the conservation work needed on one of our 17th-century Antony and Cleopatra Flemish tapestries, which can be seen in the library before it travels to Belgium for specialist treatment later this year.
+Learn more about the conservation work needed on one of our 17th-century Antony and Cleopatra Flemish tapestries, which can be seen in the library before it travels to Belgium for specialist treatment this winter.
 The complete set of 5 wall-hangings depict Plutarch’s (and later Shakespeare’s) famous story and are the largest surviving weaving of this series in the world.
-The treatment for just one of these tapestries costs £77,000 in total, so every penny raised through raffle ticket sales will go towards preserving this rare work of art for everyone to enjoy.
+The treatment to conserve and restore just one of these tapestries costs £77,000 in total, so every penny raised through raffle ticket sales will go towards preserving this rare work of art for everyone to enjoy.

 Cecilia's Story: A Life in Letters